dummy-ilh/MINE/Regression/LR/Ch14_Model_Selection.md

 **Verdict: BIC also favors the full model** here (1.16 vs. 9.37) — with $n=5$ still below the $n>7$ threshold where BIC's penalty exceeds AIC's, so the two criteria happen to agree in this small example; with larger $n$, BIC's stronger penalty could plausibly flip a borderline decision toward the simpler model even when AIC still favors the more complex one.

 **Why $n=5$ is a special case worth noting:** with such a tiny sample, $\ln(5)\approx1.609$ is actually *smaller* than AIC's flat penalty of 2 — meaning BIC is, unusually, being slightly *gentler* than AIC here, not stricter.
 This flips once you cross roughly $n=8$ data points, after which BIC's penalty overtakes AIC's and starts being the stricter of the two, as described above.
 It's a useful reminder that BIC's "usually stricter" behavior is an asymptotic (large-sample) tendency, not a rule that applies at every single sample size.

+**Real-world example of AIC vs. BIC disagreeing:** with a genomics dataset of $n=10{,}000$ patients and a candidate predictor that only marginally improves fit, AIC (flat 2-point penalty) might still say "keep it," while BIC (penalty $\approx\ln(10{,}000)\approx9.2$ per parameter) would say "drop it — the improvement doesn't clear such a high bar."
+This is a completely realistic disagreement in large-$n$ settings: AIC is more forgiving of borderline predictors, BIC is more conservative and tends toward simpler, more parsimonious final models.
+Neither is "wrong" — they're optimizing for different things (AIC targets good predictive performance; BIC targets identifying the single "true" model, under stronger asymptotic assumptions).

 ---